pytorch/serve/kubernetes/kfserving/Huggingface_readme.md

 model_store=model-store

 ```
-The Service Envelope field should be set as kfserving and it is mandatory.
+The service_envelope=kfserving setting is needed when deploying models on KFServing

 * start Torchserve by invoking the below command:
 ```